chuzcjoe/chuzcjoe.github.io/source/_posts/behaviroalQuestions.md

 <!-- more -->

+The most common and popular technique to crack behavirol interviews is to use **STAR** method.

+- Situation: Set the scene and give the necessary details of your example.
+- Task: Describe what your responsibility was in that situation.
+- Action: Explain exactly what steps you took to address it.
+- Result: Share what outcomes your actions achieved.

+Here are some common questions during an interview:

 - Describe a time when you managed to deal with deadlines.
 - Describe a time when you handled disagreement/conflicts with your colleagues.
 - Describe a time when you worked with a difficult teammate.